How many laps is 5000 metres

 However, it is worth noting that not all tracks are 400 meters in length.
 Some indoor tracks can be shorter, typically 200 meters or 300 meters, which would require more laps to cover the 5000 meter distance.
 For example, on a 200 meter track, an athlete would need to complete a total of 25 laps, while on a 300 meter track, it would be 16.7 laps.
 The number of laps required may vary depending on the specific track used.

-See also How many tablespoons is 100ml
+See also How many pieces is a large pizza hut pizza

 It is also important to consider that while running a continuous race of 5000 meters may provide a consistent distance, running the same distance in laps can have its advantages.
 Breaking down the race into smaller laps can help athletes gauge their pace, set markers, and maintain a consistent rhythm throughout the race.